Skip to main content

 A successful nursing home negligence claim in New Mexico can recover:

-Pain and suffering — the physical pain and emotional suffering the resident experienced as a result of the negligence or abuse.
+Pain and suffering: the physical pain and emotional suffering the resident experienced.

-Enhanced damages for abuse.
-In cases involving intentional abuse or egregious neglect, New Mexico law may provide for enhanced or punitive damages in addition to compensatory damages.
+Enhanced or punitive damages: in cases involving intentional abuse or egregious neglect, New Mexico law may allow additional damages beyond compensation.

-Wrongful death damages — if a resident died as a result of nursing home negligence, the estate may pursue a wrongful death claim under NMSA 41-2-1 for the full range of wrongful death damages.
+Wrongful death damages: if a resident died as a result of negligence, the estate may pursue a wrongful death claim for the full range of available damages.

 See also: Wrongful Death Damages in New Mexico: What Families Are Entitled to Recover